ARTICLE

 Choose the right type of property

-Know your target renters
+Know your target tenants

 The type of property you buy should appeal to your target renters.
-If you are buying a property near schools and parks, couples with children are more likely to be your potential renters.
+If you are buying a property near schools and parks, couples with children are more likely to be your potential tenants.
 But if you are investing in a property that’s near a university, students from that university are more likely to be your tenants.

 Look for the right property manager